superfly/fly/README.md

 Simply put:

-- Uses webpack to bundle your javascript
+- Uses a basic webpack configuration to bundle your javascript
-- Assumes the presence of `index.js` and a basic webpack configuration
+- Assumes the presence of `index.js` or `index.ts`
 - You can customize everything by creating a `webpack.fly.config.js` which will be loaded for you
 - Use npm packages compatible with the v8 javascript engine, you don't have access to node.js-specific concepts or packages.